ronniechy26/fmr-validation-app/fmr-validation-services/README.md

 To force a reseed (drop + reimport projects/forms) on next start, set `ABEMIS_SEED_RESET=true` in `.env` before launching.

+**Background sync strategy:**
+- **Projects sync**: Polls ABEMIS once daily (default 86400000 ms / 24 hours) to refresh the entire project dataset.
+This reduces load when dealing with thousands of FMR records.
+- **Forms sync**: Provides incremental sync via `/sync/forms?since=<timestamp>` for seamless real-time updates without re-downloading all projects.
-Background sync: the service now polls ABEMIS on a timer (default every 900,000 ms / 15 minutes) and upserts projects.
-Configure `ABEMIS_SYNC_INTERVAL_MS` to change the cadence or `0` to disable.
-Sync is skipped when `ABEMIS_SEED_MODE=seed`.
+- Configure `ABEMIS_SYNC_INTERVAL_MS` to change the project sync cadence or set to `0` to disable background sync entirely.
+- Sync is skipped when `ABEMIS_SEED_MODE=seed`.

 ### Available Scripts